OpenSmartEnvironment/ose-dvb/README.md

-# Open Smart Environment DVB package
+# Open Smart Environment - DVB

-This package contains the general definition of DVB-related logic.
+This package is a part of OSE suite.
-Currently it contains only the channel [entry kind](http://opensmartenvironment.github.io/doc/classes/ose.lib.kind.html) and registers
-DVB as a source to the [OSE Media player](http://opensmartenvironment.github.io/doc/modules/media.html).

-DVB channels are configured in .js files.

-Example:

-TODO
+The main advantage of OSE is the easy creation of applications consisting of multiple instances working as a single whole.
+The objective is to develop an all-encompassing personal mesh running various devices including HTPCs, phones, tablets, workstations, servers, Raspberry Pis, home automation gadgets, wearables, drones etc.

+For more information about OSE see **the [documentation](http://opensmartenvironment.github.io/doc/)**.

 ## Status
 - Pre-alpha stage (insecure and buggy)